CorinneBosch/CV/README.md

 **Kitchen Coordinator** | [The Greenhouse](https://instagram.com/greenhousemayfair) & [Kitchen Table](https://instagram.com/kitchentable1) (June 2019 - June 2021)

-My role as Kitchen Coordinator included a wide range of responsibilities from managing digital platforms, stakeholder man agement, and event planning.
+My role as Kitchen Coordinator included a wide range of responsibilities from managing digital platforms, stakeholder management, and event planning.
 During covid, I influenced pivot and launch an at-home menu, to experience Michelin-star fine dining in the comfort of our guests home.

-- Developed,  managed and maintained an at-home-dining digital marketing campaign, starting with 7 orders a week to soon reaching full capacity at 180 orders weekly.
+- Developed,  managed and maintained an at-home-dining digital marketing campaign, starting with 7 orders a week - to soon reaching full capacity at 180 orders weekly.
 - Commissioned consistent content creation between chefs and food photographers, increased social media engagement by 32%.
 - Maintained close relationships with suppliers, allowing us to serve ingredients uniquely to our restaurant.
 - Planned and coordinated successful pop-up events in Athens, Malta, Mallorca, Windsor and several locations around London.